Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

 However, if you're a hunter who has spent enough time hunting and observing whitetail movements, no doubt you've experienced better deer movement in rainy conditions as long as the weather wasn't too severe.

-Do Deer Move In The Snow And Wind?
+Deer Movement In The Snow And Wind

 Deer have an internal sense that alerts them to barometric changes in the atmosphere.
 They seem to know exactly when to move at the head of an impending storm front in order to feed and replenish their energy stores.